GCTC-NTGC/gc-digital-talent/documentation/cookies.md

 This is a cookie controlled by Microsoft Azure.
 Its purpose is to direct clients to specific instances.
 [Additional information](https://azure.microsoft.com/en-us/blog/disabling-arrs-instance-affinity-in-windows-azure-web-sites/).
+May be controlled in Azure settings at `Settings -> Configuration -> General Settings -> Platform Settings`.

 ## ARRAffinitySameSite